21 Haunted Wedding Venues in the U.S. for a Spooky Spot to Wed

 Omni Bedford Springs Resort & Spa in Bedford, Pennsylvania

 Pennsylvania's sprawling Omni Bedford Springs Resort & Spa checks off all the wedding weekend criteria: It has a spa, a golf course, indoor and outdoor pools, 216 guest rooms, nine wedding venues, 36,000 square feet of event space and capacity for up to 220 guests.
-For Halloween lovers, the hotel was also named one of America's 24 most haunted hotels by Reader's Digest in 2021.
+For fright enthusiasts, the hotel has been named one of America's 24 most haunted hotels by Reader's Digest.
 Travelers and staff have claimed to encounter several ghosts over the years, including soldiers and small children.
 The spirituality of the resort is often attributed to its history (it was built in 1796) and its location—according to Reader's Digest, "the resort's former grounds were sacred healing grounds of Iroquois and Shawnee tribes."

 Hotel Alex Johnson in Rapid City, South Dakota